Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 Selling a mortgage note is legal and can be done as long as the borrower is notified during the application for the loan.
 Whether the seller is an institution or private entity, they are legally required to notify the borrower of the change.

 A mortgage note is usually sold to a buyer when the seller no longer wants to wait for the payments and needs a lump sum of cash immediately.
-In this case, the current owner of the mortgage note would sell the note, relinquishing his or her obligation to the borrower.
+In this case, the current owner of the mortgage note would sell the note, relinquishing his or her claim to the obligations of the borrower.
 The only difference to the borrower is where and to whom they send their payments.

 3 Cited Research Articles